julianapaul/BookIt/README.md

 **Required Must-have Stories**

 * User can search the restaurant of the their choice.
-* Profile pages for each user
-* User can book at table.
+* User can book a table and confirm the reservation.
 * User can see the resturants availability.
 * User can see the number of seats available at a table.
-* User can log in to confirm bookings.

 **Optional Nice-to-have Stories**